RedTint/node-web-project-template/README.md

 # Future Goals
+I intend to fork this repository and start creating problem-specific and framework-specific templates.
+I will update this repository to provide links to templates created from this repository.
+If time allows it, I'll be able to give you the following:

 - [ ] Create Angular Template - based on this repository
 - [ ] Create Appbuilder Template - based on this repository